doraadong/TraSig/README.md

 # Tutorials

 ## Demo
-The example inputs and outputs can be found under the folder "example".
+The example inputs and outputs can be found under the folder [example](example).
 You may follow the [tutorial](tutorials/Run_TraSig_on_example_data.ipynb) to run TraSig on the example data and analyze the outputs.

 ## Prepare inputs
 To run TraSig, we need to have 4 input files.
 Here is a [tutorial](tutorials/Prepare_input_from_dynverse_ti_methods.ipynb), showing how to prepare these files from the inference results of any trajectory inference method included in [dynverse](https://dynverse.org/).
 You can find the example input expression data and output trajectory inference result under the folder [trajectory](trajectory).